 List of Guitars, Amps, Effects, and Accessories used by Keith Richards

-Keith Richards' Electric Guitars:
+Keith Richards' Electric Guitars

 Keith played this guitar in the very early days of the Rolling Stones.
-He acquired it in January 1963, after debating whether he’d go with a Harmony or a Hawk model.
-The choice fell on the Harmony, mainly because it was equipped with with two pickups [Keith Richards; Life (Kindle Locations 1803-1804)].
+He acquired it on January 25, 1963, after debating whether he’d go with a Harmony or a Hawk model.
+The choice fell on the Harmony, mainly because it was equipped with with two pickups.

 Keith’s Harmony guitar featured spruce top with maple back and sides, bolt-on maple neck, and two DeArmond “Golden Tone” pickups.
 It was finished in 2-tone sunburst, and was likely made in 1960 or 1961.

 1962 Epiphone CasinoContinue Reading 1964